Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Analysis

 {\bf Stability analysis:} We now examine the stability of steady-state solutions of planar tumbling using linear analysis, by the Jacobian matrix, calculated analytically.

 For the planar tumbling solution, the resulting Jacobian matrix $\Bo{J}$ has a block-diagonal structure as in \eqref{eq:TmJac}.
 One eigenvalue of $\Bo{J}$ is the diagonal term $\sigma$, given by:

-The three other eigenvalues $\Bo{J}$ belong to the $3\times3$ matrix block $\Bo{J_m}$.The Jacobian's expressions can be found at \cite{Thesis}.\\ In order for the solution $\Bo{q}_e$ to be a stable equilibrium, all eigenvalues of $\Bo{J}$ are required to have negative real parts, $Re(\lambda_i)<0$.
+The three other eigenvalues $\Bo{J}$ belong to the $3\times3$ matrix block $\Bo{J_m}$.
+The Jacobian's expressions can be found at \cite{Thesis}.\\

+In order for the solution $\Bo{q}_e$ to be a stable equilibrium, all eigenvalues of $\Bo{J}$ in \eqref{eq:TmJac} are required to have negative real parts, $Re(\lambda_i(\Bo{J}))<0$.
 Thus, a necessary condition for stability is $\sigma<0$.
 Figure \ref{fig:BetaEsol} shows four solutions branches of $\beta_e$ angle, denoted by $\{a,b,c,d\}$, as a function of the nondimensional frequency $\omega$.
 Solid lines denote stable solutions, while dashed lines denote unstable ones.
 There is only one branch that has a stable part, solution \{c\} in the figure.
 This can be verified by Figure \ref{fig:BetaEEigl}, which plots the maximal real part of eigenvalues of $\Bo{J}$ as a function of nondimensional frequency $\omega$.
 For solution \{c\}, the eigenvalue that has the maximal real part is $\sigma$, and thus the sign of $\sigma$ determines its stability.
 One can find the critical value of $\delta_e$ corresponding to stability transition from solving $\sigma=0$ in \eqref{eq.sigma} using the solution of $\psi_e(\delta_e),\beta_e(\delta_e)$, and then use \eqref{eq:TmOmegaDel} to find the critical frequency $\omega_0$.
-This frequency corresponds to a bifurcation point where the spatial helical solution emerges, as we shall see below.
+This frequency where the planar tumbling solution loses its stability, also corresponds to a bifurcation point where the spatial helical solution emerges, as we shall see below.
+That is, it is the frequency of transition between the two motion regimes, as illustrated in Figure \ref{fig:Speed}.
+Using the physical parameter values in \eqref{eq:paraArt}, the nondimensional transition frequency $\omega_0$ corresponds to physical frequency value of $\Omega=6.5 [Hz]$, which is reasonably comparable to the transition frequency estimated from the nano-swimmer's experimental measurements in \cite{wu2021helical}, as illustrated in Figure \ref{fig:Speed}.

 In summary, we found a full analytical solution for the planar tumbling motion, as well as existence and stability conditions.
 For known $\delta_e$ we obtained an explicit solution for $\omega$.
 On the other hand, For known $\omega$ we obtain a semi-analytic solution, solving $\delta_e$ numerically from a transcendental equation, and then solving the other coordinates analytically.